naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/6.Automation-and-Programmability/Automation-and-Programmability.md

 - D. Scrum

 A. A, the management methodology that is commonly used by developers for network automation is Lean and Agile.
 Agile focuses on an adaptive approach for simultaneous workflows.

+6. After you release a network automation script to production, which step should be completed?
+- A. Testing
+- B. Building
+- C. Planning
+- D. Monitoring

+A. D.

+7. Which element of YAML defines a key-value pair?
+- A. Definition
+- B. Mapping
+- C. Lists
+- D. Keys

+A. B

+8. How can you identify that a file is a YAML file?
+- A. The file begins with three dashes.
+- B. The file begins with a hashbang preprocessor.
+- C. The contents are contained between curly brackets.
+- D. The contents are contained between square brackets.

+A. A.

+9. Which structured data format closely resembles HTML?
+- A. YAML
+- B. JSON
+- C. CSV
+- D. XML

+A. D.

+10. Which data format is structured by white space?
+- A. YAML
+- B. JSON
+- C. XML
+- D. CSV

+A. A.